Climate change innovation project preparation fund

 DESCRIPTION

 This is done in a context of the region’s vulnerability to climate change.
 To that end, the EU is putting together € 4 925 000 (out of € 1 705 495 000 as total investment with lead partner CABEI) towards the setup of a Regional Fund.
-These investments will contribute to the mitigation of the impact by extreme events, while improving capacity to deal with climate change.
-For these reasons, the Fund will serve as a catalyst to ensure focused action is maintained at national and international levels.
+These investments contribute to the mitigation of the impact by extreme events, while improving capacity to deal with climate change.
+For these reasons, the Fund serves as a catalyst to ensure focused action is maintained at national and international levels.

 • Climate risk assessment and studies for the development of disaster warning, monitoring and alert systems.